Why study STEM?

 Providing students with opportunities to engage with STEM learning experiences has many benefits.
 Students:

-- explore the learning areas of science, technology, engineering, and mathematics within the context of authentic problem-solving, which has excellent potential to develop their interest in pursuing these fields of study.
-Careers across STEM comprise over 25,000 jobs in Hawai‘i, with projected growth over the next decade both state- and nation-wide (University of Hawai‘i Community Colleges, 2018).
+explore the learning areas of science, technology, engineering, and mathematics within the context of authentic problem-solving, which has excellent potential to develop their interest in pursuing these fields of study.
+Careers across STEM comprise over 25,000 jobs in Hawai‘i, with projected growth over the next decade both state- and nation-wide (Hawaii P20 Education-to-Workforce Report: STEM Career Pathways instead of UHCC, 2019).

 Core Principles of STEM Education